The Quintessential South African Food Pantry

 The chunky, comforting anytime dish always has a place in our pantry.
 A South African food staple.

-The taste of childhood if ever there was one, reminiscent of sports day past when it was served in large plastic dispensers.
+The taste of childhood, and reminiscent of sports day when it was served in large plastic dispensers.

 Hungry for more?
 Subscribe to our Newsletter